albertibass/ggso_website/_posts/2020-10-5-registration.md

 Details for the Scilympiad registration process can be found <a target="_blank" href="https://docs.google.com/document/d/1Jq3jVo8NdcEI5Iy9mQgXa3MByH-2AZXzX-0Q6B_1zYY/edit?usp=sharing">here</a>. <b>Please read this document carefully - you must complete all requirements to be officially registered.
 Payment details are at the bottom of the above document.</b>

+<b>[10/12/20] Update: We have expanded tournament capacity to 150 teams.
+The first 50 teams that were on the waitlist were moved into the tournament.
+Other prospective teams can add themselves to the waitlist in case spots open up.</b>

 General details regarding how the tournament will operate can be found <a target="_blank" href = "https://docs.google.com/document/d/1PgulkUgZ8pOl2daWdRuLzUSWo5lmfeKH7uJjoBNgBtk/edit?usp=sharing">here</a>.